-When you enroll in the W. P. Carey Executive MBA, you become part of a group of diverse students committed to learning throughout the two-year program.
-The team and case-based learning environment provides you with the opportunity to not only share your experiences with your classmates while you all pursue the Executive MBA degree, but also to learn from their experiences.
-Written assignments, quizzes, case write-ups, problem sets, exams and class participation contribute to your grade.
+When you enroll in the W. P. Carey master’s of information management program, you become part of a diverse group of students committed to learning.
+The team- and case-based learning environment provides you with the opportunity to not only share your experiences with your master’s of information management classmates, but also to learn from their experiences.
+Written assignments, quizzes, case write-ups, exams and class participation contribute to your grade.

-Part of the excitement of being a working professional student in the W. P. Carey Executive MBA program is being able to take new skills and concepts and directly apply them to your current work environment even before you receive your Executive MBA degree.
-You also benefit from building an extensive network of classmates, peers, faculty and business professionals whom you will call on for years to come.
+Part of the excitement of being a working professional student in the W. P. Carey MSIM program is being able to take new skills and concepts and directly apply them to your current work environment.

-We recognize that working professional students in an Executive MBA school are juggling demanding schedules that require them to work full-time, attend classes and maintain a level of personal life balance.
-You may also need time for important team meetings outside of class time.
-Our students find they become very agile at managing time commitments to be successful throughout the program.
+Working professional students are all juggling the same demanding schedules that require them to work full-time during the day, attend class in the evening and maintain a level of personal life balance.
+You may also need time for important team meetings outside of class.
+Most master's of information management students find they become very agile at managing time commitments to be successful throughout the program.